Growth of Brooklyn and Plans for Prospect Park

-In 1898 Brooklyn was consolidated, with some controversy, into New York City.
-Olmsted and Vaux’s original concept of Prospect Park as a pastoral retreat was challenged by planners who were influenced by the City Beautiful movement, which drew from the grand forms of the Greek and Roman eras.
-Over the next 30 years, the architectural firm of McKim, Mead and White was commissioned to formalize the Park’s major entrances with columns and statuary.
+At the turn of the 20th century, Olmsted and Vaux’s original concept of Prospect Park as a pastoral retreat was challenged by planners who were influenced by the City Beautiful movement, which drew from the grand forms of the Greek and Roman eras.
+Over the architectural firm of McKim, Mead and White was commissioned to formalize the Park’s major entrances with columns and statuary.
 Other notable additions to the Park were the Soldiers’ and Sailors’ Memorial Arch at Grand Army Plaza, designed by architect John Duncan in 1892, and the 1905 Beaux Arts Boathouse by designers Helmle, Huberty and Hudswell.

 Photo Credit: Grand Army Plaza, Thirty-Sixth Annual Report of the Department of Parks, 1896.

 Robert Moses, known as the “master builder” rose to prominence following the Great Depression.
 As the New York City Parks Commissioner, he leveraged funds available through President Franklin D. Roosevelt’s Public Works Administration to launch a huge number of development projects, including in Prospect Park.
 Moses envisioned parks as settings for active recreation, and projects under his lengthy tenure included the creation of the Prospect Park Zoo in 1935, new playgrounds around the Park’s perimeter, the extensive renovation of the Park drives in the 1950s, and the construction of the Bandshell.
 As his time as Parks Commissioner came to a close, he built the Kate Wollman Memorial Skating Rink in 1961, which is now the site of the LeFrak Center at Lakeside.